msafourdraine/e2eAnalytics/README.md

 # E2E Analytics
-CTO Learning Days walkthrough for the End 2 End Analytics session
+### CTO Learning Days walkthrough for the End 2 End Analytics session.

-Analyze date from flat file with Lake Database
-Goal is to understand:
+Goal of this Hands On Lab is to understand:
+ - what is a column oriented storage file
+ - what is an external table and an internal table
+ - what is ERD, Data Model and basic relations
- what is a column oriented storage file what is an external table vs internal table what is the severless sql in synapse
+ - what is the severless sql in synapse

 ## Setup environement